19hours/sg-statutes/Acts/State Courts Act.md

 62\.—(1) The Chief District Judge may frame and publish a list of persons proved to his satisfaction, by evidence of general repute or otherwise, to act as touts or unauthorised advisers to suitors or other persons, and may alter and amend the list.

-(2) The Chief District Judge may, by general or special order, exclude from the precincts of the subordinate courts any person whose name is included in the list, except when such person is a party to or a witness in any proceedings in a subordinate court, when he shall be allowed to remain for such time as is necessary.
+(2) The Chief District Judge may, by general or special order, exclude from the precincts of the State Courts any person whose name is included in the list, except when such person is a party to or a witness in any proceedings in a State Court, when he shall be allowed to remain for such time as is necessary.

+[Act 5 of 2014 wef 07/03/2014]

 (3) No person’s name shall be included in the list until he has been heard or had an opportunity of being heard against such inclusion.